 Becoming a real estate agent in Virginia is straightforward when you know the steps.
-You are required to fulfill 60 hours of Virginia Real Estate Board-approved prelicensing education, pass the Virginia real estate exam, submit fingerprints for a background check, affiliate with a sponsoring brokerage, and submit your application to the Virginia Department of Professional and Occupational Regulation (DPOR).
+You are required to fulfill 60 hours of approved prelicensing education, pass the Virginia real estate exam, submit fingerprints for a background check, affiliate with a sponsoring brokerage, and submit your application to the Virginia Department of Professional and Occupational Regulation (DPOR).
 Grab a tall glass of sweet tea and join us as we walk you through the steps of how to get your Virginia real estate license.

 1. Meet the Legal Requirements for Your Virginia Real Estate License